 Welcome to Racontesse — the nom de plume of Sarah Gray — a place she has created to share and discuss stories.
 Whatever form they come in and whomever writes them.

-Sarah has been storytelling all her professional life and has worked in TV, film and is now a full-time writer.
-She has published three short story collections - Surface Tension, Half Life and Urban Creatures.
-All three are beautiful, thought-provoking short story collections about death, loss, ghosts and supernatural creatures.
+Sarah has been storytelling all her professional life, has worked in TV, film and is now a full-time writer.
+Her writing echoes that of Shirley Jackson, Neal Gaimen, and Edgar Allen Poe.
+She has published three short story collections - Surface Tension, Half Life and Urban Creatures All three are beautiful, thought-provoking short story collections about death, loss, ghosts and supernatural creatures.
 They delve deep into the undercurrents of human psychology, often with magical-beings delivering fantastical messages of warning or redemption; quirky collections recounted with wit, imagination and menace.
-Sarah’s writing echoes that of Shirley Jackson, Neal Gaimen, and Edgar Allen Poe.
+New editions of Urban Creatures and Surface Tension are being published by Mercuria Press in May 2022 and Spring 2023.
+They will include some new illustrations and short stories.

 Her educational background is in literature and writing.
 She has an MA in 20th Century Literature and its Contexts, and diplomas in Creative Writing and Script Development.